GerrySant/multimodalhugs/examples/multimodal_translation/signwriting2text_translation/README.md

 - `--model_name_or_path`: Path to your trained model checkpoint.
 - `--processor_name_or_path`: Path to the processor created during the setup phase.
 - `--dataset_dir`: Directory of your preprocessed dataset.
-- `--config-path`: (Optional) Path to a YAML configuration file containing additional parameters.
+- `--config_path`: (Optional) Path to a YAML configuration file containing additional parameters.

 >**Tip**: As in training, the parameters  `model_name_or_path`, `processor_name_or_path` and `dataset_dir` can also be specified within the config.